MARICOPA, ARIZONA

 Upgraded System Performance

-To date, Maricopa’s BioPorts IFAS maintains compliance for TAN and TIN.
+To the date of writing this, Maricopa’s BioPorts IFAS maintains compliance for TAN and TIN.
 In 2019, the Arizona DNR added an ammonia impact ratio limit of <1 for which the plant has had zero exceedances.

 The facility is also maintaining an ammonia daily maximum effluent concentration of <0.5 mg/l since the Phase 1 upgrades.